Bachelor of Science-Kinesiology

 KINE 316.
 Administration of Kinesiology and Sports Programs.
 3 Hours.

 This course provides students with an understanding of the complexity involved in sport facility, event, and program management.
 An integrated study of the administration of traditional and contemporary kinesiology and athletic programs will be discussed.
 Philosophies and principles of the administration of kinesiology and athletic programs are applied to important areas such as personnel policies, leadership, facilities, equipment, record keeping, finance, legal implications, and program promotion.
+Credit cannot be received for both KINE 316 and KINE 332.
 Prerequisite: Junior or Senior standing.

 KINE 325.
 Exercise and Sport Psychology.
 3 Hours.